Syipmong/My-Goal---Streaks/README.md

 ### Thoughts and Reflections
 I think this project is going to be really helpful because it allows me to practice my skills in different areas at once.
 It has been great fun learning
+I think this project is going to be really helpful for me because it involves learning new skills while building something useful.
+It has pushed me out of my

 ...